dragneel30/Virusmon-map-editor/README.md

 # Virusmon-map-editor
-A map editor I'm working on for a game for college project
+A map editor I'm working on for a mobile game for college project

 "Virusmon" is an undecided name.